alastori/tidb-sandbox/labs/tidb/lab-05-hibernate-tidb-ci/README.md

 Step-by-step guide to run the MySQL baseline:

-- Starting MySQL container with
+- Starting MySQL container using Hibernate's test suite approach
 - Running tests to create a baseline against MySQL
 - Validating results to match Nightly Jenkins tests